The best prep for the U.S. Citizenship Test.

 If you feel sick or have another emergency on the day of your interview appointment, be sure to call ahead to inform the USCIS office and reschedule your appointment.
 Failure to do this could delay or even prevent your access to citizenship.

-If any of the information you supplied on your N-400 form has changed (divorce, job change, new child, etc.) since it was filed, be prepared to discuss these changes.
+If any of the information you supplied on your N-400 form has changed (e.g., marital status, employment status, number of children) since it was filed, be prepared to discuss these changes.

 What kind of job can I get?

-Simply living permanently in the United States entitles a person to some rights, by virtue of the United States Constitution and the laws of the country.
+Simply living permanently in the United States entitles a person to some rights, by virtue of the US Constitution and the laws of the country.
 As a resident, you are automatically entitled to certain protections under the law.
-Becoming a citizen of the United States will provide many other privileges, such as voting and being able to bring family members to this country from other locations.
+Becoming a citizen of the United States, however, will provide you many additional privileges, such as the right to vote.

 Am I eligible?